JonathanCMitchell/Advanced-Lane-Line-Detection/README.md

 #### Finding the distance
 * We use moments in order to find the distance between two lane lines in our warped images.
 * Lane lines are ~12 feet apart in the real world.
 We can use this info to find out how many pixels in our image equals 1 meter.
-* We find the area between the lane lines using the zeroth moment, then we divide the first moment by the zeroth moment to get a centroid for both the right and left lane lines
+* We find the area between the lane lines using the zeroth moment, then we divide the first moment by the zeroth moment to get a centroid, (the center point) for both the right and left lane lines in the x-dimension.
 * Now we find the minimum distance between the two centroids and define that to be our lane width.
 Then convert the lane width from feet to meters and now we have our pixels per meter in x.
-* To find the pixels per meter in y, we normalize our homography matrix and extract the x and y components, then we multiply our x_pixels_per_meter by the projection of our x-norm in the y-direction.
-The projection provides the scale from x space to y space.
+In our warped image there is no depth, it is planar.
+Therefore the Z in our homography matrix is 0.
+With that information, now all we have to do is determine the y-component from the x-component.
+We do this by scaling the x-dimension slot in the homography matrix by the y-dimension slot.
+Then we multiply that scaled value by our x_pixels_per_meter to obtain the y_pixels_per_meter.
-### x_pixel_per_meter:  53.511326971489076
+* x_pixel_per_meter:  53.511326971489076
-### y_pixel_per_meter:  37.0398121547
+* y_pixel_per_meter:  37.0398121547
+### Insert image: /filtering/lane_lines_center_markings.png
+You can see the centroids as the marked points in this image
 * Then we save everything to a pickle file and move on to our lane line identification stage.
 * Code for this stage can be seen inside Perspective_Transform.ipynb